AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## Ways to avoid modifying core tables

-* Use extension attributes.
-* Use JSON-encoded data.
+You can avoid modifying Adobe Commerce database tables by using [extension attributes](#migrate-legacy-data-with-extension-attributes) or JSON-encoded data.

     Some core tables have an `additional_data` column that holds JSON-encoded data.
 This column offers a native way of mapping additional data in one field.
 This method avoids adding a table for small, simple data elements that store information for data retrieval without a search requirement.
 The `additional_data` column is typically available only at the item level, not for the entire quote or order.